(Photo Credit: Sebastien Kohler)

 You’re right about that.
 When I work in London, I have an assistant in my studio.
 But when I work at my studio in Paris, I don’t, meaning I can’t teach anyone there, which I would love to do.
 There are a lot kids going to audio schools nowadays who don’t have a good foundation.
 Sure, I started off at SAE, but before that I already had a background in electronic music.
-Also, the kids today are different before.
+Also, the kids today are different than before.
 Everyone wants to be famous and recognized after their first mix.
 I don’t understand it.
 I never cared about that, so it’s strange, and the result is that it’s hard to learn how to do good things.

 – So after your New York phase, what were the subsequent developments for you?

 I returned to Paris, where I created my own room at Studio Davout.
-That was my first big studio, with an SSL 4000G, which later switched out for a Neve VR.
-Bad move.
-That switch actually lost me some clients.
+That was my first big studio, with an SSL 4000G, which I later switched out for a Neve VR.
+That was a bad move though, and actually lost me some clients.
 The Neve VR was a ridiculously slow desk.
 Oh my god.
 I mean, sure, the low end is big, but it’s slow, and I like hitting stuff hard, which I couldn’t do with that.
 I didn’t like the EQ either.

-After that, I moved back to Switzerland, where I had a studio called, The Room, which was located inside another studio called Dinemecs, that was a part of Phil Collins’ studio in Geneva.
-I stayed there for a year and half, after which I had to chance to buy a studio in Paris that became Red Room Paris.
-I took that concept with me when I relocated to London, which became Red Room London.
+After that, I moved back to Switzerland, where I had a studio called, The Room, which was located inside another studio called Dinemecs, which was part of Phil Collins’ studio in Geneva.
+I stayed there for a year and a half, after which I had the chance to buy a studio in Paris that became Red Room Paris.
+I took that concept with me when I relocated to London and created Red Room London.

-Currently, and I have a new studio called The White Room in Paris and The Red Room is still in London, which is a commercial studio that gets rented out.
+Currently, I have a new studio called The White Room in Paris and The Red Room is still in London, which is a commercial studio that gets rented out.